-- Convex loss
+- DP with convex loss

 - Add noise on the final model

 - Add noise before learning

 - Strategies in convex loss treat learning process as a block box

-- Non-convex loss
+- DP with non-convex loss

 - Consider learning process as a white box for the careful(?) characterization of parameter updates.

-Definition: Differential Privacy
+Definition: Differential Privacy (Again)